nwintersgill/licensing_issues_study/README.md

 ### Scripts

 The `scripts` folder contains the scripts that were used to process and analyze the survey data we collected. *Importantly, scripts that require full survey responses will not function, as full responses are omitted from this repository to preserve participants' anonymity.
-This includes the `data_reader.py` and `run_all.py` scripts.* However, the scripts are included here to allow others to verify the process behind our analysis and to provide a scaffold for future surveys.
+This includes the `data_reader.py` and `run_all.py` scripts as well as the reconciliator.* However, the scripts are included here to allow others to verify the process behind our analysis and to provide a scaffold for future surveys.
 The `data_reader.py` utility allows easy viewing of survey data, when present.
 The `run_all.py` utility incorporates the other files in the directory to fully preprocess and plot the survey data.

 #### JSON Converters
 The files in the `json_converters` subfolder are utilized by `run_all.py` to preprocess raw survey data into a readable format.